 “I can email my endocrinologist and say ‘hey, can I add some metformin to my treatment?’ or ‘this insulin isn’t working by itself.’
 A lot of people don’t have access like that,” she says.

-Experts say health systems can do more help patients achieve better health outcomes.
+Experts say health systems can do more to help patients achieve better health outcomes.

 Weber says awareness is vital for health providers while supporting these marginalized communities.
-On with awareness can they find tangible ways to help.
+Only with awareness can they find tangible ways to help.

 The CMS suggests adapting culturally appropriate health education to improve blood sugar control and encourage better outcomes for minority patients.
 Fortunately, a lot of work is being done to create materials that are linguistically and culturally appropriate for different groups of people.

-The study co-authored by McGarvey also noted that community health centers with more behavioral health staff had lower rates of patients with uncontrolled diabetes.
-So if possible, these centers should staff up.
+The study co-authored by McGarvey also noted that community health centers with more behavioral health staff had lower rates of patients with poorly managed diabetes.
+So if possible, these centers should hire more behavioral specialists who could provide needed support of People of Color with diabetes.

 Patients themselves can also make themselves a part of the process.